skip to main content

 If Adult Social Care has agreed that someone is eligible for support, they may be offered a personal budget.
 A way that the person can manage their personal budget is by receiving a direct payment (DP).

-A direct payment is a cash amount based on the person’s agreed personal budget.
 Direct payments enable people to arrange and buy individually tailored care and support agreed in their care plan.
 This would enable them to live as independently as possible as they have choice and control over their own care and support.

 When may a person receive a DP